AIMotionLab-SZTAKI/Fitting-Model-Predictive-Control-to-an-Epidemiological-Model/README.md

 - **dynamic_for_one_step:** The stepping function responsible for the model dynamics.
 - **output_mapping:** The function that generates the output from the current state vector.

-The constructor of the `Model` class is the same as the `Model` class constructor.
+The constructor of the `Plant` class is the same as the `Model` class constructor.

 The constructor of the `PanSim` class is defined as follows: